The present Airthrey Castle was built around 1792 but it stands on the site of a probable earlier castle.

 Just six years later however Haldane sold the property to Sir Robert Abercrombie and it remained in the Abercrombie family until 1889 when it was bought by Donald Graham.
 Graham was responsible for commissioning David Thomson to completely remodel the north façade in the early 1890s in a late Scots Baronial style.

-The house was used as a maternity hospital during the Second World War and continue to serve this purpose until 1969 when it was absorbed into the newly-established University of Stirling which had opened in 1967.
+The house was used as a maternity hospital during the Second World War and continued to serve this purpose until 1969 when it was absorbed into the newly-established University of Stirling which had opened in 1967.